vladbph/cymatix-doc/README.md

 YELLOW - indicates that one of the project layer has been loaded, but not the whole project

-# Use NLU service via REST API
+# NLU service REST API
 ## Launch request
 This is initial handshake request.
 ***https://nlp2.zcymatix.com/?cmd=launch&project_id=f38360cd-08c5-482b-8c22-c2bc67194ab8***